 Today we’re making some honey garlic shrimp skillet which is a reader favorite and one of the more popular recipes on the blog.
 It’s so easy to make but delivers big on flavor despite its simplicity.
 All you need are shrimp, garlic, ginger, soy sauce and honey to make this quick and easy recipe.
 These five ingredients reward you with a sweet and savory flavor combo and delicious caramelized bits of honey and garlic.

-It’s such a great, fast fix for a quick weeknight meal with a side of veggies and some rice, or on a bed of pasta/noodles.
+It’s a great, fast fix for a quick weeknight meal paired with a side of veggies and some rice, or on a bed of pasta/noodles.
 And if you’re not a fan of shrimp but just love the honey garlic sauce, try making some honey garlic chicken or the much-improved honey garlic butter chicken instead.
 Or if you prefer seafood, try this honey garlic salmon or the 7-minute air fryer honey garlic salmon.
 There are many, many ways to enjoy this sauce!
 So let’s start cooking.

 How To Make Honey Garlic Shrimp Skillet (1 Min Video)